aliascash/alias-wallet-archive/README.md

 Additionally, you'll need a C/C++ compiler and the basic dependencies needed for any kind of development.
 On most Linux distributions there is a metapackage that installs these.
 On macOS this means you will need Xcode and the Command Line Tools.

-To check all dependencies and install missing ones on **Debian or Ubuntu**:
+To check all dependencies and install missing ones on **Debian/Ubuntu/Mint/etc**:

-    apt install build-essential libssl-dev libevent-dev libseccomp-dev libcap-dev libboost-all-dev pkg-config apt install qtbase5-dev libqt5webkit5-dev  # only if building the GUI wallet
+    apt install build-essential libssl-dev libevent-dev libseccomp-dev libcap-dev libboost-all-dev pkg-config
+    # the following commands should only be run if building the GUI wallet
+    apt install qtbase5-dev qttools5-dev-tools libqt5webkit5-dev qtchooser

 To check all dependencies and install missing ones on **Arch Linux**: